-Pleasantness of School Facilities: The respondents surveyed were consistent in their view that their school environments were pleasant to look at.
+Pleasantness of School Facilities

+The respondents surveyed were consistent in their view that their school environments were pleasant to look at.
 At an average of 84.8%, school facilities were aesthetically attractive.
-Only 3%, a small percentage, said that their schools were displeasing (Table 1.13).
-Vernon and Greenberger's (1978) aesthetic theory on vandalism in schools proposed that variables accounting for the enjoyment associated with socially acceptable aesthetic experiences are similarly responsible for the pleasure associated with acts of destruction.
+Only 3%, a small percentage, said that their schools were displeasing (Table 1.134).
+The Vernon and Greenberger's (1978) aesthetic theory on vandalism in schools proposed that variables accounting for the enjoyment associated with socially acceptable aesthetic experiences are similarly responsible for the pleasure associated with acts of destruction.
 Aesthetic variables that bring pleasure serve as discriminative stimuli for destructive behaviour.
-Ruinous behaviour among students' targets school facilities for destruction, leading to a decline in student achievement.
+Ruinous behaviour among students targets school facilities for destruction, leading to a decline in student achievement.

 Adequacy of Facilities for Learning: Of the schools surveyed, 48.5% reported that not all facilities required for a public secondary school were available.
-In 11% of the boys' schools, respondents indicated that nothing was being done to alleviate the problem of missing school facilities (Table 1.14).
+In 11% of the boys'

+schools, respondents indicated that nothing was being done to alleviate the problem of missing school facilities (Table 4).
 The Physical Planning Handbook (Republic of Kenya, 2012) indicates that a secondary school should have the following accommodation requirements: an administration block, classrooms, a multi-purpose hall, a library, laboratories, a workshop, a canteen, a car park, staff quarters, sanitation facilities and playfields.
 They constitute the minimum spatial requirements for a public secondary school.
 However, the guidelines are silent on the provision of a health facility.

-The findings of inadequate facilities are attributed to underfunding that has not increased proportionately with increasing student enrolments in public secondary schools.
-These findings are similar to a study of the Status of Missing Physical Facilities in Government Schools of Punjab (Muhammad Saeed and Khalil Ur Rehman Wain, 2011).
-The study was designed to investigate the missing physical facilities and actual needs of the public sector schools of Punjab Province in Pakistan.
-The survey revealed that the majority of schools had problems such as shortage of furniture, lack of Science, Maths, Computer and English teachers, inadequate information technology facilities, shortage of classrooms, inadequate light in the classrooms, and inadequate toilet facilities.
+The findings of inadequate facilities are attributed to underfunding, where funding has not increased proportionately with increasing student enrolments in public secondary schools.
+These findings are similar to a study of the Status of Missing Physical Facilities in Government Schools of Punjab (Saeed and Wain, 2011).
+The study had investigated the missing physical facilities and actual needs of the public sector schools of Punjab Province in Pakistan.

+The survey revealed majority of schools had problems such as shortage of furniture, lack of Science, Maths, Computer and English teachers, inadequate information technology facilities, shortage of classrooms, inadequate light in the classrooms, and inadequate toilet facilities.
 A dire need for school improvement in terms of missing physical facilities to meet the learning needs of the students was proposed in Punjab.
 Stevenson (undated) was able to link missing facilities in schools to student achievement especially lack of storage and laboratory spaces.

 Accessing School Facilities: Entrances and exits to the school were easily identified, as indicated by 78.8% of respondents surveyed.
-In 11.1% of the girls' schools, however, they were hidden and not easily identifiable (Table 1.15).
-From the road, the entrance of Jamhuri Secondary School is partly hidden from view due to the encroachment of various land uses on the road reserve next to the school.
+In 11.1% of the girls' schools, however, they were hidden and not easily identifiable (Table 4).
+For example, from the road, the entrance of Jamhuri Secondary School is partly hidden from view due to the encroachment of various land uses on the road reserve next to the school.
 The Building Code provides the requirements of ingress and egress of all public school buildings thereby predetermining the safety and welfare of occupants.
 The number and sizes of such exits shall be calculated using a formula that takes into consideration the number of persons and population density of users.
 The formula is mathematically modeled as:

-$A = Z \times Floor \ area \ in \ sq. \ ft./E \times B \times C \times D$
+A = Z x Floor area in sq. ft./ E x B x C x D